 - Outside AC fan is not working

-The fan on your air conditioner outside is responsible for transferring the heat from your La Porte home to the outside air.
+The fan on your air conditioner outside is responsible for conveying the heat from your La Porte home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional